 A key difference between adaptive software development and other methodologies is that in ASD, cycles are component-based rather than task-based.
-For example, teams using other methodologies typically break down user stories into more granular tasks assigned to developers to implement.
+For example, teams using different methodologies typically break down user stories into more granular tasks assigned to developers to implement.
 In ASD, the focus is always on the desired results.
 It defines components as a set of functions that are planned, implemented, and delivered together.

 Benefits of Adaptive Software Development

 The ASD approach has several benefits.
-These benefits include.
+These benefits include:

 - Better, more robust overall end products.